Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Construction of the moduli spaces

 \section{Construction of the moduli spaces}

-In this section, we describe three moduli spaces of objects of class $w$.
+In this section, we fix a general Fano threefold $Y$ of Picard rank 1, index 2, and degree $d$, and describe three moduli spaces of objects of class $w$ (see \eqref{eq_def_of_v_w} for the definition of $w$) in $D^b(Y)$.
 Our main interest lies in the moduli space of $\sigma$-stable objects in $\Ku(Y)$, denoted $\sM_\sigma(w)$, where $\sigma$ is one of the stability conditions of Proposition \ref{thm_stab_con_on_Ku}.
-To describe it, we will make use of the moduli space of Gieseker stable sheaves of class $w$, denoted $\sM_{G}(w)$, and of moduli $\sM_{\alpha,\beta}(w)$ of $\sigma_{\alpha,\beta}$-stable objects (see \ref{sec_properties_moduli}).
-We begin our study from $\sM_G(w)$ (Proposition \ref{gieseker}), then we perform wall-crossing and compare $\sM_G(w)$ with one of the spaces $\sM_{\alpha,\beta}(w)$ (Proposition \ref{prop_tilt}).
-Finally, we show that $\sM_{\alpha,\beta}(w)$ and $\sM_\sigma(w)$ coincide (Proposition \ref{kuzistilt}).
+We will work with two intermediate moduli spaces.

+Our starting point is the moduli space $\sM_H(w)$ of sheaves of class $w$ which are stable in the sense of Gieseker with respect to the polarization $H$ (see \cite[Chapter 4]{HL10} for the definition and additional details).
+The space $\sM_H(w)$ is a projective scheme of finite type.
+We will use the fact that its Zariski tangent space at a point $[F]$ is canonically isomorphic to